Jatindra23/Alzhiemer_disease_classifier/README.md

 ---

 ## Project Overview
-The **Renal Disease Classifier** leverages deep learning techniques to analyze MRI scans of kidneys and predict the likelihood of various renal diseases.
+The **Alzheimer Disease Classifier** leverages deep learning techniques to analyze MRI scans of kidneys and predict the likelihood of various Alzheimer diseases.
 The project focuses on:
 - Automating the disease classification process.
 - Providing an interpretable and deployable model for real-world applications.